 Comments submitted by the ISO 20022 Securities SEG

 This BJ is to replace the current MT199, 299 and 999 as the payment industry is migrating to ISO 20022.
 I would like to highlight that the MT n99 are also used in other business areas such as treasury, commodities and securities (399, 699 and 599).
 Those messages could also be used to transmit similar information as described in the BJ under specific examples use cases.
 Therefore, it could be wise to use a generic business domain such as “admi” or “reda” instead of the “camt” as mentioned in the BJ.
 The business domain “camt” (cash management) seems too restrictive and could lead to another BJ in the future to cover the needs for treasury or securities.

+Response to Securities SEG: BJ updated in chapter C (business area proposed is “admi”)